An Expert Opinion… Debt Relief Order with Diane Watson

 Roughly how long does this process take?

-From the point of choosing a Debt Relief Order to actual submission, the process could take as little as 4 weeks.
+From the point of choosing a Debt Relief Order to actual submission, the process could take as little as four weeks.
 It could be longer depending on any aspects of the DRO that are outstanding.
 A lot of how long it takes depends on the pace of the individual.

 What would you say are the main advantages of a DRO?